Tea Sommelier’s Iced Tea Recipe

 Prep the tea ahead of time.

 - Swap the sugar for a flavored syrup to make a flavored iced tea.
 Ginger, hibiscus, and peach all pair beautifully with black tea.
-Start with 2 tablespoons and add more if you like your iced tea sweeter.
+Start with 2 tablespoons of simple syrup and add more if you like your iced tea sweeter.

 - To make this a richer, creamy drink, add milk or top with a flavored cold foam.